openturns/openturns/python/doc/theory/reliability_sensitivity/taylor_importance_factors.rst

 Assume that the marginals of :math:`\uX` are independent.
 Suppose that :math:`Z = h(\ux)` is a real function of the input, i.e. :math:`n_Z = 1`.
-Assume that the order 1 Taylor expansion of the function $h$ at the point :math:`\ux = \muX` is exact, i.e.
+Assume that the order 1 Taylor expansion of the function :math:`h` at the point :math:`\ux = \muX` is exact, i.e.

   .. math::